G. J. Kinne: Early years

 Kinne was born in Mesquite, Texas, a suburb just east of Dallas, to Gary Joe Kinne and Jocelyne Karr.
-His father was a former standout linebacker at Baylor University and later an assistant coach at Allen High School, Kaufman High School, and was the defensive coordinator at Mesquite High School.
+His father was a former standout linebacker at Baylor University and later an assistant coach at Allen High School, Kaufman High School, and was the defensive coordinator at Mesquite High School, along with eventually being the head coach of Sherman High School.
 In 2003, his father accepted the head coaching job at Canton High School in East Texas, a town about 60 miles east of Dallas.
 Kinne became the starting quarterback of the Eagle varsity football team as a freshman.
 In his first game against rival Grand Saline High School, Kinne played well and exhibited a strong arm and good accuracy despite a 20–13 loss.
-It would be a rare loss as he led Canton High to its first playoff victory since 1964 and finished the year as Class AAA area finalists with an 8–4 record.
+He led Canton High to its first playoff victory since 1964 and finished the year as Class AAA area finalists with an 8–4 record.
 He was named All East Texas and was named The Tyler Morning Telegraph's East Texas Newcomer of the year.
 As a sophomore, he led CHS to another good season with an 8–2 record but narrowly missed the playoffs.